 Recovery Meetings Near You in Saint Paul

 When working through the process of recovery, many people seek the help of a supportive network of peers who know their circumstances and experiences as part of an aftercare plan.
-Recovery groups like Alcoholics Anonymous and SMART Recovery make a big difference in keeping individuals like you on a sober path, especially right after completing drug rehab in St. Paul, Minnesota or alcohol rehab in St. Paul, Minnesota.
+Recovery groups like Alcoholics Anonymous and SMART Recovery make a big difference in keeping individuals like you on a sober path, especially right after completing drug rehab in St. Paul, Minnesota.
 There are meetings every day in the St. Paul area, and there is one that can work for your schedule and your life.

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous, or AA, has helped thousands of people release their addictions to a higher power and celebrate milestones of sobriety.
 There are AA meetings scheduled every day, often throughout the day, in almost every city in the United States and also many abroad.
 Participants share experiences and are matched with sponsors who provide extra support whenever needed.
 There are many AA meetings in the St. Paul area.